Middleham: Middleham today

 Today's Middleham is a centre of horse racing and home to Middleham Trainers' Association.
 The first racehorse trainer at Middleham was Isaac Cape in 1765.
 Today there are several, including Mark Johnston, Jedd O'Keefe, James Bethell, and Ben Haslam.
 Racing is the foremost employer in the town and tourism the second.
 The castle is a ruin, having been dismantled in 1646, but the keep, built by Robert Fitz Ralph in the 1170s, survives, as do the 13th-century chapel and 14th-century gatehouse.

 Middleham has four pubs, a village shop, a fish and chip shop, a tea room, several bed and breakfast suppliers, a primary school and nursery and a community centre called Middleham Key Centre.
 The picture depicts the Richard III Hotel.
 The building next door was a tearoom called The Nosebag.
 It is now a Racing Welfare office providing support and guidance to hundreds of stable staff based in and around the town.

 Governance

-Middleham is part of the Richmond (Yorks) parliamentary constituency.
-The current Member of Parliament is Rishi Sunak, a Conservative, who is also the current Prime Minister of the United Kingdom.
+Middleham is part of the Richmond and Northallerton parliamentary constituency.
+The current Member of Parliament is Rishi Sunak, a Conservative, who is also a former Prime Minister of the United Kingdom.
 His predecessor was William Hague, former Conservative Party Leader and Foreign Secretary, who represented the constituency from 1989 to 2015.

-An electoral ward of the name exists, stretching south-west to Melmerby.
+An electoral ward of the name exists, stretching south-west to Melmerby in Coverdale.
 Its population in the 2011 census was 1,284, when the parish population was 825 in the 2011 census, estimated at 781 in 2019.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.